kptdev/kpt/site/reference/live/README.md

 -->

 <!--mdtogo:Long-->
-`live` contains functionality for deploying local configuration packages to a cluster.
+The `live` command group contains functionality for deploying local `kpt` packages to a cluster.
 <!--mdtogo-->